yandthj/HPC/docs/Documentation/Applications/gurobi.md

 ## Gurobi and General Algebraic Modeling System (GAMS)

 The General Algebraic Modeling System (GAMS) is a high-level modeling system for mathematical programming and optimization.
-The GAMS package installed at NREL includes Gurobi solvers.
+The GAMS package installed at NLR includes Gurobi solvers.
 For more information, see [using GAMS](gams.md).

 Note that the Gurobi license for this interface is separate from the standalone